EmmanuelOforiMunufie/EmmanuelOforiMunufie/README.md

 - 👋 Hi, I’m @EmmanuelOforiMunufie
 - 👀 I’m interested in Artificial Intelligence/Machine Learning,Deep Learning and Robotics
 - 🌱 I’m currently learning Python and Machine Learning
-- 💞️ I’m looking to collaborate on Machine Learning and Deep Learning projects
+- 💞️ I’m looking to collaborate on Machine Learning/Deep Learning as well as Robotics projects
-- 📫 How to reach me ...
+- 📫 How to reach me munufieemmanuel@yahoo.com

 <!---
 EmmanuelOforiMunufie/EmmanuelOforiMunufie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.